openosmia/snowlaps/README.md

 # Snowlaps

-Snowlaps is a deep learning emulator to separate the albedo reducing effect of different light absorbing particles on snow
+Snowlaps is a deep learning emulator of the Radiative Transfer Model biosnicar, that can be used to separate the albedo reducing effect of different light absorbing particles on snow.